 ‘On the same basis it follows that he had had …ample time to find out what the magistrates had decided and did not apply promptly to set the matter aside.
 Promptness is critical in all cases involving public administration.
 This is no less the case where rating is concerned and it seems to me there was ample justification for the judge to come to that conclusion.
 It would have been difficult to come to any other conclusion in respect of a delay of over seven months.’

-91. As will be apparent, the 3 High Court examples are rather clustered around the 15-16 month mark, and so merely show that this level of delay has been repeatedly considered insufficiently prompt.
+91. As will be apparent, the first 3 High Court examples are rather clustered around the 15-16 month mark, and so merely show that this level of delay has been repeatedly considered insufficiently prompt.
 Regrettably, they don’t provide a well spaced out array of time periods from which to draw guidance.
 There is then Thaker at 7 months.
 In time more examples will be reported, but for now, the authorities are not as spread out, and so as helpful, as they could be.

 92. The Billing Authority’s own tardiness is not relevant.
 Promptness is not about comparing one party’s diligence and swiftness against another, or a question of comparing culpabilities.
 Arguments by the ratepayer in Sangha that the Billing Authority were (also) ‘guilty of delay’ in perusing unpaid Business Rates, did not get much traction (paragraph 25).